lsst-sqre/sqr-001/index.rst

   built our own backed by `AWS S3`_ (we may move to `Glacier`_ if volumes get high).

-- The S3 protocol implementation we used to back our server lacked Ceph support.
+- The Ceph S3 implementation lacked some features required by our git-lfs server.

 .. _Ceph: http://ceph.com
 .. _AWS S3: https://aws.amazon.com/s3/